• HOME

 Monteriggioni is a walled hilltop medieval town located just north of Siena in Tuscany, Italy.
 Built between 1214-1219 as a defense against the Florentines to the north, it’s a popular destination for tourists visiting Italy because of its unique medieval fortifications and watchtowers.

-Inside the walls, the top two things-to-do in Monteriggioni are to visit the Church of Santa Maria Assunta (13th Century) and the army museum, Monteriggioni in Arme.
-The museum uses models, panels and life-size soldiers armor that you can actually try on and grab a great Insta pic!
+Inside the walls, the top two things to do in Monteriggioni are to visit the Church of Santa Maria Assunta (13th Century) and the army museum, Monteriggioni in Arme.

 Monteriggioni’s impressive towers feature in Dante’s Divine Comedy.
 And if you’d like to time your visit for the annual Medieval Festival in July and see the city come alive, it’s the perfect time to book and visit this quaint hilltop town that’s slightly off the usual tourist trail.

 The town boasts stunning views from the purpose-built walkways along the inside of the walls.
-And inside, you’ll step back in time as you walk the tiny lanes, pass by flower gardens, ancient houses as well as the town square featuring an ancient well, along with cute cafes, wine shops and handmade goods that will keep you amused for hours.
+And inside, you’ll step back in time as you walk the tiny lanes, pass by flower gardens, ancient houses as well as the town square featuring an ancient well, along with cute cafes, wine shops, and handmade goods that will keep you amused for hours.

 Accommodation is limited given the size of the town, so check out Hotel Monteriggioni, Camere Dentro Il Castello, and B&B in Piazza.